 Business Goal - Work Environment: IEUA is committed to providing a dynamic work environment with a highly skilled and dedicated workforce.
 Strategic Priority Unit Goal Unit Objective Timetable Develop and implement a plan to mentor and prepare the next generation of the IEUA team.
 Implement a succession and staff training plan by assessing the Engineering workforce through increased communication with staff and providing increased opportunities for training and short term promotional acting roles.
 The number of succession planning training opportunities should be once every month for a total of twelve for each year.
-The number of succession planning training opportunities and training Ongoing FY 2023/24 and FY 2024/25
+The number of succession planning training opportunities should be once every month for a total of twelve for each year.
+Ongoing FY 2023/24 and FY 2024/25

-Business Goal - Business Practices: IEUA will be ethical, cost-effective and apply environmentally sustainable regional planning principles in all aspects of business and public service

-Strategic Priority Unit Goal Unit Objective Timetable Collaborate with and support local businesses and economic development in the region through regional program.
+Business Goal - Business Practices: IEUA will be ethical, cost-effective and apply environmentally sustainable regional planning principles in all aspects of business and public service Strategic Priority Unit Goal Unit Objective Timetable Collaborate with and support local businesses and economic development in the region through regional program.
 Increase the number of bids and proposals received as well as expand the pool of quality contractors and consultants to choose from.
 Provide outreach to contractors and consultants on a monthly basis.
 Ongoing FY 2023/24 and FY 2024/25